treyhunner/treyhunner.github.com/source/_posts/2021-09-16-how-to-flatten-a-list-in-python.markdown

         names.append(name)
 ```

-The structure of that code looks like something we could [copy-paste into a list comprehension][comprehension]:
+The structure of this code looks like something we could [copy-paste into a list comprehension][comprehension].

+Inside our square brackets we'd copy the thing we're appending first, and then the logic for our first loop, and then the logic for our second loop:

 ```python
 names = [